Due to continued growth this season, we are taking Applications for a few additional positions in the Jim Cregge Youth Umpire Program (JCYUP).

 APPLICATION PROCESS AND PROGRAM DETAILS BELOW

-We are looking for young men and women to start with us this fall in the newly formed Jim Cregge Youth Umpire Program run by Hopewell Youth Baseball.
+We are looking for young men and women to fill a few open positions with us this Spring.

 This is a paid position with advancement opportunities.

-To earn a position, a candidate must complete a written application in a manner that encourages the interview panel to want a live interview.
+To earn a position, a candidate must complete the on-line application in a manner that encourages the interview panel to want a live interview.
 We will hire the best candidates that apply.
 Are you the best?
-APPLY!!!
+APPLY HERE!!!

-To apply, the young person (not Mom, not Dad) must send an email to Dave Sergile at firstname.lastname@example.org to request an application and they must copy their parents on the email to me.
+To apply, the young person (not Mom, not Dad) must complete the on-line registration process and populate all parent information.
 We have a strict rule that we will not communicate with a young person unless their parents are part of that communication.
 This is an advanced picture of the real world!
-There is a written application, which if you are successful, leads to a live interview before a panel of people, which if you are successful, earns you a job.
+If you are successful, this will lead to a live interview before a panel of people, which if you are successful, earns you a job.
 This process shows a young person a picture of their future - competing for college admission, scholarships and jobs.
 Historically, 1 in 4 applicants are successful.